-Every gardener needs to understand that they may be small, but spider mites can be very damaging to your plants as they suck the life out of them.
+Every gardener needs to understand that spider mites may be small, but they can be very damaging to your plants as they suck the life out of them.

-Plants harboring spider mites have a somewhat lackluster look with almost a “dust like” appearance from their webs.
+Infected plants harboring large spider mite populations have a somewhat lackluster look with almost a “dust like” appearance from their webs.

 Spider mites can cause extensive plant injuries especially if you do not get rid of them before they had the opportunity to lay their first eggs.

 Simply put, spider mites are plants’ worst enemy.
-They are a common nuisance affecting both outdoor and indoor plants.
+They are a common nuisance affecting both indoor plants and outdoor plants.

 Learning to control and get rid of spider mites is essential in plant care.
 An infestation of these tiny critters can be very destructive, even deadly to plants especially in greenhouses.